 Fermi died of stomach cancer in 1954, shortly after his fifty-third birthday.
-In his last years, he served as a member of the Atomic Energy Commission's general advisory committee developing nuclear policy.
-His research interests centered in the new nuclear particles that were being posited and discovered.
-In Italy, he had been interested in cosmic rays and in his last years, he continued his studies of them and of the mesons they ejected from atoms.
-Fermi's contacts with Italian and European scientists resumed, following the war, as did those of the other "Via Panisperna Boys."
-Fermi had looked forward to using the giant new cyclotrons that were being developed, and to international cooperation in nuclear research, but had no time to do so.
-Two weeks before he died, the

-Atomic Energy Commission awarded its first \$25,000 prize to Fermi for his pioneering research in an award later named for him.
+In his last years, he served as a member of the Atomic Energy Commission's general advisory committee, developing nuclear policy.
+His research interests centred in the new nuclear particles that were being posited and discovered.
+In Italy, he had been interested in cosmic rays and in his last years, he continued studies of them and of the mesons they ejected from atoms.
+Fermi's contacts with Italian and European scientists resumed, following the war, as did those of the other "Via Panisperna Boys".
+Fermi had looked forward to using the giant new cyclotrons that were being developed and to international cooperation in nuclear research, but had no time to do so.
+Two weeks before he died, the Atomic Energy Commission awarded its first \$25,000 prize to Fermi for his pioneering research in an award later named for him.

 Fermi died blessed by a Catholic priest, a Protestant pastor, and a rabbi, each of whom came into his hospital room on different occasions.
-"It pleased them," Fermi commented, "and it did not harm me."
+"It pleased them", Fermi commented, "and it did not harm me."
 Columbia's renowned physicist Professor I.I.
-Rabi wrote what could be his obituary: "He was a man of peace, but the necessities of our times turned his talents and his discoveries to the art of war."
+Rabi called Fermi Mussolini's greatest gift to America, and wrote what could only be the former's obituary: "He was a man of peace, but the necessities of our times turned his talents and his discoveries to the art of war."
+31